Examination of the Eye: A complete eye examination:

 Preliminary testing may include evaluation of specific aspects of visual function and eye health such as

-Color vision test – the Ishihara test:
+Color vision test:

 Eye muscle movements, and the way your pupils respond to light.